-- To provide a well-rounded educational experience for clinical training in radiation oncology, with comprehensive understanding of oncologic principles, radiation oncology treatment techniques, radiation dosimetry, radiation physics and experimental radiobiology
+- To provide a robust educational experience for clinical training in radiation oncology, with comprehensive understanding of oncologic principles, treatment techniques, dosimetry, physics and radiobiology

-- To provide an environment that promotes clinical expertise in oncology, with exposure to the details of treatment for the full spectrum of disease sites, the pathology in each disease site, the key radiographic findings and the surgical and medical options
+- To provide a clinical learning environment that promotes expertise in oncology, with exposure to treatment for the full spectrum of disease sites, the pathology of each disease site, radiographic findings and the surgical and medical options

 - To foster a multidisciplinary approach to cancer care through participation in disease site-oriented conferences that combine highly specialized medical oncologists, surgical oncologists, pathologists and radiologists

 - To introduce and promote clinical research through retrospective and prospective evaluations of patient outcomes

 Example Rotation Schedule

 |Block 1||Block 2||Block 3||Block 4||Block 5||Block 6|